 SEC.7.01.
 RESTROOM FACILITIES.
 Restrooms may be reserved for special events, and will require a deposit fee and non-refundable restroom cleaning fee.
 Restroom facilities will remain locked unless otherwise noticed.
 Restroom use is limited to daylight hours only.
 The restroom key is to be used only by the Reservation Holder and associated party.
 The restroom will remain clean and locked when guests are finished.
 Upon return of the restroom facility key to the SCSD Office, the deposit will be returned within 30 days to the applicant.
 The key will not be duplicated, loaned, or given to others.
 If the key is lost, the deposit is forfeited, and a new deposit will be required to have a key reissued.
 Key check out may be revoked at any time.

 SEC.
 7.02.
-OVERNIGHT USE PROHIBITED.
-All events shall conclude at 10:00 p.m.
-Sunday Thursday and at Midnight on Friday and Saturday.
-Overnight use is prohibited.

-SEC.
-7.03.
 AMERICANS WITH DISABILITIES ACT (ADA) COMPLIANCE.
 If an event at the Soccer Field is open to the public, it must comply with all current ADA regulations.